sanskrit/raw_etexts_english/blogs/manasataramgini/2018-05-14_a-note-on-ae1b983ree1b88dita-s-in-the-e1b99bgveda-and-issues-of-word-distribution.md

 +++
-title = "A note on āmreḍita-s in the Ṛgveda and issues of wordxa0distribution"
+title = "A note on āmreḍita-s in the Ṛgveda and issues of word distribution"

 +++
 sa darśataśrīr atithir gṛhe-gṛhe